kHzMarco/RetroComputersWithAI/README.md

 So go and install the distro.

+In my case, i had to perform the following:

+1. Download the ***.img** file from the website
-In my case, i had to only download the *.img file, and use a tool like balena etcher to write the system directly to a microSD card.
-Inserted the card on the orange pi, and the system was running.
+2. Download and use a tool called Balena etcher (https://etcher.balena.io/)
+3. write the system directly to a microSD card
+4. Insert the card on the SBC (my orange pi)
+5. The system was running.

+**Important note:** Pay much attention to the current user names and passwords.
+In my case, the user was already preconfigured in the image.
+The user name was **orangepi** and the password was **orangepi**.
+This user has admin permissions, so nothing had to be configured.

 ### 2. Add the current user to the dialout group (under construction 🚧)